yoavain/lyricsify-cli/README.md

 ## A tool for downloading Hebrew lyrics from Shironet

-Installer adds right-click context to folders and to mp3/flac file types (assuming file are associated with media player classic 64)
+Installer adds right-click context to folders and to mp3/flac file types

 ### Usage: